 - Volume and power controls

-The first thing that you may noticed while shopping around for an amplifier is that some amps come as one piece, while other amplifiers come with two separate pieces.
+The first thing that you may notice while shopping around for an amplifier is that some amps come as one piece, while other amplifiers come with two separate pieces.

 The difference between these two types of amps is that the amplifier that comes in one piece is known as a combo amp.
 A combo amp holds both the speaker and the amplifier in one box.
 On the other hand, the amplifiers that come in separate pieces are called stacks and hold the speaker and the amplifier in separate components.